Contents | Index

 Conclusion

-The Paradox of the Pharisees
+The Hypocrisy of the Pharisees

 It was a tragic denunciation that Jesus had pronounced upon the Pharisees, yet in God’s foreknowledge he planned that His Son would be rejected and die as a common criminal.
-This death would bring the ultimate plan of God into reality where He would offer the great salvation by the offering of His own Son as a sacrifice for all sin for all time.
+This death would bring the ultimate plan of God into reality where He would offer the great salvation by offering His own Son as a sacrifice for all sin for all time.

 In all of the Pharisaic hypocrisy and greed of the day we must not allow our view to become obscured not only from the good aspects of Pharisaism but also its true character and significance.
 Pharisaism was admirable in its attempt, however futile, to bring every area of life into subjection to the law.